Legal Insights: Is ADHD Considered a Disability in the UK?

 Legal protections for disability aim to promote equality and inclusion by removing barriers faced by individuals with impairments.

-These protections play a vital role in ensuring that people with disabilities can fully participate in society on an equal basis with others.
+These protections play a vital role in ensuring that people with disabilities can fully participate in society and are treated equally.

 Understanding ADHD and Its Impact